 GPS integration and other on-board sensors give you real-time access to speed, vertical drop, distance, and altitude data.
-After your run, review your performance with stats like max speed, total vert and max air, in detail, run by run or for the whole day.
+After your run, review your performance with stats such as max speed, total vert and max air, in detail, run by run or for the whole day.

 There are also some smart navigation features.
-Pinpoint your location on a resort map, find the run or point-of-interest you’re looking for.
+You can pinpoint your location on a resort map, find the run or point-of-interest you’re looking for.
 Or see exactly where your friends are with the ‘buddy tracking’ function.

 This smart helmet is exclusively offered with Beats by Dr. Dre headphones built into the neck roll.
-This gives you remote control compatible with most smart phones, so you can take calls, switch tunes and adjust volume right from the cord.
+The device is remote control compatible with most smart phones, so you can take calls, switch tunes and adjust volume right from the cord.